 How to make a Santa paintbrush ornaments

 These little paint brush Chrsitmas crafts are the perfect addition to your Christmas tree.
-I think they would make a great addition to a teacher’s gift too!
+These Santa ornaments are easy enough for kids to make too!

 Step 1- Paint